YanjiaSun/A-B-Testing-Udacity/README.md

 Net Conversion SE........
 0.0156
 ```

-Since the denominators of both the Evaluation Metrics are the same as the unit of diversion (i.e. cookie), the analytical variability will be similar to the empirical variability, and thus there is no need to calculate the latter as well.
+Since the denominators of both the Evaluation Metrics are the same as the unit of diversion (i.e. cookie), the analytical variability will be similar to the empirical variability, but let's calculate the latter as well.

 ### Sizing